 Digital marketing trends tend to build around strategies and platforms that use the latest technological advances.
-But what if you suspect that your target audience isn’t the most tech-savvy?
+But what if you suspect that your target audience isn’t the most tech-savvy (the stereotype we’re talking about is marketing to Baby Boomers)?
 Would an email campaign or a Facebook push be more effective?
 Is your blog connecting with your core customers?

 The projected 74.9 million Boomers (the segment of the population ages 51 to 69 who are defined as a generation by the boom in births following World War II), combined with the rest of the population over age 50, control trillions of dollars in buying power.
-So almost any business would be foolish not to include them in its marketing strategy.
+So almost any business would be foolish not to include marketing to Baby Boomers in its digital marketing strategy.

-- Forget Millennial-centric smartphone apps like Instagram.
-While research shows that the majority of Boomers regularly use the Internet and shop online, they are much less likely to access the web from their phone and or use smartphone apps.
+- Don’t forget Millennial-centric smartphone apps like Instagram.
+Research shows that the majority of Boomers regularly use the Internet and shop online so don’t ignore these more Hipster platforms when marketing to Baby Boomers.

-- But don’t discount social media entirely.
+- But don’t discount any platform entirely (except Snapchat).
 You might remember when the news broke big a few years ago about Baby Boomers joining Facebook in large numbers (and supposedly scaring off many younger users in the process…).
 If you have a solid Facebook presence, use it to encourage interaction with these users; it’s a great opportunity to make your business relatable, which plays well with this market.

 - Make email campaigns work for the Boomer consumer.
 In general, Boomers don’t respond well to pushy, aggressive sales tactics and like to be informed before making a purchase.
 Use your email communications to alert them to the benefits of your product or service, providing clear, organized content along with notifications about sales or specials.